Trump national security adviser Michael Flynn resigns :: WRAL.com

 Trump national security adviser Michael Flynn resigns

-WASHINGTON — President Donald Trump's embattled national security adviser Michael Flynn resigned late Monday night, following reports that he had misled Vice President Mike Pence and other officials about his contacts with Russia.
-His departure upends Trump's senior team after less than one month in office.
+WASHINGTON — President Donald Trump's embattled national security adviser Michael Flynn resigned following reports he misled Vice President Mike Pence and other officials about his contacts with Russia.
+His departure upends Trump's senior team after less than a month in office.

 In a resignation letter, Flynn said he gave Vice President Mike Pence and others "incomplete information" about his calls with Russia's ambassador to the U.S. The vice president, apparently relying on information from Flynn, initially said the national security adviser had not discussed sanctions with the Russian envoy, though Flynn later conceded the issue may have come up.